Alabama Animal Advocates

 What is Animal Hoarding?

-The Hoarding of Animals Research Consortium (HARC), an interdisciplinary group of researchers who collaborated from 1997 to 2006, established the term “animal hoarding” and its criteria:
+The term “animal hoarding” and its criteria were established by the Hoarding of Animals Research Consortium (HARC), an interdisciplinary group of researchers who collaborated from 1997 to 2006:

 Animal hoarding is sometimes called “Noah syndrome” or referred to as “collecting animals,” which is an prior, broader term.
 Owning a large number of animals is not always “hoarding” or “collecting.”